shradha-glitch/flight_track/README.md

 ### `pip3 install -r requirements.txt`

 Fetches the packages that are required for this project.
-Preferable to not use .venv as fastapi has some issue with it.
+Preferable do not use .venv as fastapi has some issue with it.
-Install the remaining packages by hovering on them which will suggest download missing packages
+Install the remaining packages by hovering on them which will suggest download missing packages py -3 -m uvicorn main:app --reload --port 8001
 ### `py -3 -m uvicorn main:app --reload --port 8001`

 Make sure you run this command in the backend folder where the main.py file is present.